fsprojects/fantomas/FormattingConventions.md

 ---

 #### Infix operators ####
-Be careful to *keep operator symbols well separated by spaces*: not only will your formulas be more readable, but you will avoid confusion with multi-character operators.
+Be careful to *keep operator symbols well separated by spaces*; not only will your formulas be more readable, but you will avoid confusion with multi-character operators.
-Obvious exceptions to this rule, the symbols `!` and `.`, are not separated from their arguments.
+Obvious exceptions to this rule are the `!` and `.` symbols.
+They are not separated from their arguments.
-Moreover, infix expressions are ok to lineup on same column:
+Moreover, infix expressions are OK to lineup on same column:
 ```fsharp
 acc +
 (Printf.sprintf "\t%s - %i\n\r"